Ceramic Dictionary

 1) Place the lid on the wheel as explained.

-2) Mark the correct measurements on the lid’s circumference of all the 4 vertical lines, equally spaced, with a pencil.
+2) On the lid’s circumference, mark the correct measurements on the lid’s circumference of all the 4 vertical lines, equally spaced, with a pencil.
 This is where the center of the small arch will fall.

 3) Draw the outlines of the design and the horizontal and vertical lines onto tracing paper so as to make the placing easy.
-Remember that the lids bend, so the design must be narrow at the top to dart the tracing paper.
+Remember that lids bend, so the design must be narrow at the top and the tracing paper must be darted.

-4) Mark the design on with vegetable-ash, making sure that the vertical lines drawn onto the tracing paper coincide with the ones on the lid.
+4) Mark the design on with charcoal powder, making sure that the vertical lines drawn onto the tracing paper coincide with the ones on the lid.

-5) To paint the band use three colors, starting at the top one; blue, blue, yellow, ochre, blue, blue and the last one round the edge blue.
+5) To paint the band use three colors, starting at the top; blue, blue, yellow, ochre, blue, blue and the last one round the edge blue.
 Usually the yellow is painted and then the ochre put on top.

-6) Dark blue – Use it for the four sections of the blue flowers, mark the inside edge with a blue line, then with a thick brush paint the vertical lines, starting at the top and center and make the strokes get narrower as they go down.
+6) Dark blue – Use it for the four sections of the blue flowers, mark the inside edge with a blue line, then paint the vertical lines with a thick brush, starting at the top and center and making the strokes narrower as they go down.

 7) Dark brown – paint the line of the arches between the blue flowers.

-8) Ochre – Paint the spot at the top of the blue flowers with ochre and in the dark brown arch at the middle of the three lines that cross.
+8) Ochre – Paint the spot at the top of the blue flowers and its center and a flower in the middle of the arch.

-9) Red – Use it for the spots in the center of the flower and the three petals between the blue flowers.
+9) Red – Use it for the spots in the center of the flowers and the three petals between the blue flowers.

-10) Green – 3 green strokes on each side of the red petal.
+11) Green – 3 green strokes on each side of the petal.

 PACKING LIDS INTO THE KILN

-After the lid has been decorated, it has to be moved to be put into the kiln.
+Once the lid has been decorated, it has to be moved to be put into the kiln.
 This is difficult to do without touching the colors, especially if the knob and edge are painted.
 Some lids are designed so that the flange is high enough to put your fingers under the lip, which enables you to pick it up.
 If picked up by the knob, the glaze might have to be repaired once it has been put into the kiln.
-If it has been decorated on top of a tile that is bisque, it can be moved, using the tile like a tray.
+If it has been decorated on top of a tile that is bisque, it can be moved using the tile like a tray and put into the kiln as a shelf, this is why it is called a tile-shelf.
 To do this, you must be quite sure that there was no glaze on the part of the flange touching the tile.

-Once decorated, move and touch as little as possible and take great care when putting them into the kiln.
+Once decorated, move and touch as the lids as little as possible and take great care when putting them into the kiln.
 It is easier to build up the first floors in the kiln with small objects, leaving enough space on the top shelf for large objects like jars so they can be put in directly without the need for props and other furniture.
-This is when you realize that kilns that open at the top are much more practical as all the placing of all the pieces can be seen so they do not touch and every centimeter is saved.
+This is when you realize that kilns that open at the top are much more practical as the placing of all the pieces can be seen so they do not touch each other and every centimeter of space is saved.

 ca: MAJÒLICA: Pinzells